Breakdown of random matrix universality in Markov models: Applications

 The explosion in availability of neural fMRI data requires tools that can reduce the dimensionality of the data, and connect the data to functionally significant `modes' of neural activity \cite{Lurie20}.
 Hidden Markov models are well-suited to this task, and have been extensively applied in neuroscience \cite{Ou15,Vidaurre17,Vidaurre18,Stevner19,Goucher-Lambert19,Vidaurre21}.

 To test the extent to which the random HMM discussed above applies to these experimental data, we obtained the HMM transition matrix $M$ and numerous hidden-state sequences from \cite{Vidaurre17}, which itself uses neural data from the Human Connectome project \cite{Smith13}.
 The whole-brain fMRI data is taken from the resting-state activity of 820 human subjects. $N=12$ states were inferred at the group-level, using multivariate Gaussian distributions applied to the raw fMRI data.
-After determining the states, the transition matrices $M$ were inferred at the subject level.
-Approximately 80\% of subjects used all 12 states, while 20\% used 11 states, and a handful used 8-10 states.
+After determining the states, the transition matrices $M$ were inferred at the subject level. {\blue Pseudocounts were added to the state transition counts, following Laplace's rule of succession \cite{Barton14}.} Approximately 80\% of subjects used all 12 states, while 20\% used 11 states, and a handful used 8-10 states.
 In our subsequent analysis, we defined and used an $N$ value for each subject.

-A typical state-by-state network from this data is shown in Fig.\ref{fig8}a (no threshold was used).
+A typical state-by-state network from this data is shown in Fig.\ref{fignetwork} (no threshold was used).
 Comparing with the networks in Fig.\ref{fig2}, a conspicuous feature here is that the self-transitions $A \to A$ are much more probable than transitions between states.
 This possibility was not taken into account in the random model, but its consequences will be deduced below.

+{\blue Note that although this data was fitted to a Hidden Markov model, we will analyze only properties of the hidden states, so that we work in the context of the original Markov ensemble. }